Haribo98-Bukkit/NameTag-API/README.md

-NameTag-API
+Name Tag API
 ===========

-How to use NameTag API.
+How to use Name Tag API.

 <h3>Using the Event</h3>
 <pre>